Cat and Dog Acupuncture in Limerick

 - Gastrointestinal issues

 Before your pet can undergo acupuncture treatment, you will need to schedule a consultation.
-Then, one of our veterinarians can help you decide if acupuncture is the best option.
+Then, one of our veterinarians can help you decide if cat or dog acupuncture is the best option.
 This minimally-invasive, virtually painless healing technique may seem unconventional, but it has been life-changing for many pets.
 From alleviating pain to improving mobility, there is very little that acupuncture cannot treat in some capacity.